Unbiased likelihood estimation of the Langevin diffusion for animal movement modelling: Numerical experiment

 \section{Numerical experiment}

 We demonstrate the efficacy of the BBIS likelihood approximation by conducting four numerical experiments.
-All experiments were done in R. In each experiment, we simulate a large number of tracks from (\ref{eq:langevin-diffusion}) using an Euler-Maruyama approximation using a step-size of $0.01$ on the domain $[-100,100]^2$.
+All experiments were implemented in R. In each experiment, we simulate a large number of tracks from (\ref{eq:langevin-diffusion}) using an Euler-Maruyama approximation using a step-size of $0.01$ on the domain $[-100,100]^2$.
 We constructed the RSF $\pi$ using three covariate fields, giving us three covariate parameters $\Vec{\beta} = (\beta_1, \beta_2, \beta_3)$, and $\gamma^2$ to infer.
 These were fixed to $\Vec{\beta} = (4, 2, -0.1)$ and $\gamma^2 = 5$.
-The first two covariate fields were generated using the R-function \verb|noise_perlin| from the \verb|ambient|-package with \verb|frequency = 0.05|.
+The first two covariate fields were generated using the R-function \verb|noise_perlin| from the \verb|ambient|-package with specified \verb|frequency = 0.05| and using the default values for the other parameters.
 The third covariate is the squared Euclidean distance to the center of the map.
 We then created a simulated data set by thinning these tracks down to a rougher step size $\Delta_t$ and then attempted to recover parameters by maximising the BBIS-approximated log-likelihood function of the thinned tracks using \verb|optim|.
-Two examples of artificial animal tracks simulated using this method can be seen in Figure \ref{fig:tracks}.
+Two examples of artificial animal tracks simulated using this method can be seen in Figure \ref{fig:tracks}, alongside the simulated log-RSF.

-In the first two experiments we study the effect of step size $\Delta_t$ between measurements on the bias in the parameter estimates.
+In the first two experiments we study the effect of step size $\Delta_t$ on the bias in the parameter estimates.
 This approach is based on the simulation studies conducted by Michelot et. al. \cite{Michelot2019}.
 The difference between the first two experiments is the method of thinning.
 In the first simulation study, for each $\Delta_t$ we consider, we keep number of measurements $n$ constant.
 The consequence of this is that the measurement span an increasingly larger amount of the simulated tracks as $\Delta_t$ increases.
-The the second simulation study, we instead keep the time $T$ spanned by the measurements constant.
+The the second simulation study, we instead keep constant the time $T$ spanned by the measurements.
 Thus the number of measurements $n$ decreases as $\Delta_t$ increases.
 In both simulation studies, the number of BBIS importance sampling nodes $N$ is selected so that the step size $h$ between nodes is $0.01$.
 The number of bridges is $M = 50$ for all simulations.

 In the third and fourth experiment we aim to study the accuracy of the BBIS approximation as we vary the number of bridges $M$ and the number of importance sampling nodes $N$.
 We therefore fix $\Delta_t = 1$, and fix the number of observations to $n = 5000$.
 In the third experiment we fix $M = 50$ and vary $N$.
 In the fourth experiment we fix $N = 50$, and vary $M$.